 The standard payment cycle is three installments but you can also put in place a monthly tax withholding arrangement either through an express request at your local tax office or by going online.
 For more information, read Expatica’s guide to taxation in France.

 - Avis de non-imposition: certificate of non-taxable income (you will receive this if your total income is under the taxable income threshold).

 - Barème fiscal: tax-rate table (sets out the amount of tax for a given amount of income).

 - Un credit d’impôts: a tax credit or a reduction in tax generated by one of many tax saving schemes.

 - Foyer fiscal: tax household (the household is calculated in portions, parts.
-First and second children counts as ½ part; a third child counts as a full part.
+First and second children counts as 0.5 parts; a third child counts as a full part.
 So a married couple with one child is a household of 2.5 parts; a married couple with three children has four parts.
 Even married children and grandchildren can be added to your tax household under specific conditions).

-- Impôts sur le revenu: income taxes (as opposed to property taxes, sales taxes, etc).
+- Impôts sur le revenu: income taxes (as opposed to property taxes or sales taxes).

 - Prélèvements obligatoires: all social charges and sometimes this can include income taxes taken at source

 - TVA (taxe sur la valeur ajoutée): value-added tax or sales tax (it currently stands at 20% on all goods and services except those specifically exempted).

 - Revenu imposable: taxable income after all deductions and credits are calculated.